It's simple to connect with the world!

 What is English Immersion Hour(EIH) ?

 We conduct the “English Immersion Hour” (EIH) with the hope that Kumon English students will be able to not only feel the joy of communicating using their current English skills but will also gain a lot of experience in using English without the fear of making mistakes.
-Using an online video conferencing system, students connect in groups of three to four together with two Group Leaders to take on the challenge of 90 minutes of communication in English.
+Using an online video conferencing system, students connect in groups of three to six together with two Group Leaders to take on the challenge of 90 minutes of communication in English.
 On the day of the event, together with Group Leaders from different countries, students participate in various games and activities using English as a communication tool.

 Providing an opportunity for students to think, "I want to use English more," through experiencing the diversity in the world.